 "Let's not overlook the Associates and suppliers that are members of the associations," she stated.
 "Yes, you need to know how to build the house, but you also need to know where to get different materials, lending opportunities, insurance resources, and those are abundant within the associations as well."

-For more insightful information on the state of the offsite industry and other key elements to getting involved, check out a replay of this webinar and others from Building Systems Week at nahb.org
+For more insightful information on the state of the offsite industry and other key elements to getting involved, learn more about NAHB Building Systems at nahb.org.